arisuland/fubuki/README.md

 ## Hey... this is a different repository?

 Yea, I decided to create a new repository for Arisu.
-The old [repository](https://github.com/arisuland/Arisu) is... weird as of the commits and the turn for the project, so I decided to create a new one.
+The old [repository](https://github.com/arisuland/Arisu) is... weird as of the commit history and the turn for the project, so I decided to create a new one.

 ## Modules